safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise5.md

 <br>**2) Edit Workspace**
 <br>Open the workspace from Exercise 4 (or the Start Workspace listed above).

-Add two new transformers - the FMEServerEmailGenerator (a custom transformer) and an FMEServerNotifier - as a separate stream of data:
+Add two new transformers - the FMEServerEmailGenerator (a custom transformer) and an FMEServerNotifier - as a separate stream of data, connected to the <Initiator\> Output Port of the FeatureReader:

 ![](./Images/Img4.429.Ex5.WorkspaceWithNotifier.png)